wazuh/wazuh-kubernetes/docs/ref/getting-started/usage/deployment/local.md

 ```

 > **Note**: You can run the process in background adding `&` to the port-forward command, for example: kubectl -n wazuh port-forward service/wazuh-events 1514:1514 &

+### Conclusion

+At this point, the Wazuh stack should be deployed in your local Kubernetes cluster.

+To validate the deployment and open the web UI, follow the steps in the **Accessing Wazuh dashboard** section: [verify.md](verify.md#accessing-wazuh-dashboard).